melisilva/proj2-rc/Experiment 1.md

 ### Perguntas

+1. What are the ARP packets and what are they used for?

-1. Address Resolution Protocol (ARP) is **a procedure for mapping a dynamic IP address to a permanent physical machine address in a local area network (LAN)**.
+   Address Resolution Protocol (ARP) is **a procedure for mapping a dynamic IP address to a permanent physical machine address in a local area network (LAN)**.
 The job of ARP is essentially to translate 32-bit addresses to 48-bit addresses and vice versa.

+2. What are the MAC and IP addresses of ARP packets and why?

-2. Em tux2, o MAC address era 00:21:5a:61:30:63 e o IP era 172.16.30.1 (configurado por nós).
-Em tux4, MAC era  00:21:5a:5a:7d:74  e o IP era
+   Em tux2, o MAC address era 00:21:5a:61:30:63 e o IP era 172.16.30.1 (configurado por nós).
+Em tux4, MAC era  00:21:5a:5a:7d:74  e o IP era 172.16.30.254 (configurado por nós).

+3. What packets does the `ping` command generate?

+4. What are the MAC and IP addresses of the `ping` packets?

+5. How to determine if a receiving Ethernet frame is ARP, IP, ICMP?

+6. How to determine the length of a receiving frame?

+7. What is the loopback interface and why is it important?